prettydiff/share-file-systems/readme.md

       - `sudo apt-get install libcap2-bin`
       - ```sudo setcap cap_net_bind_service=+ep `readlink -f \`which node\`` ```
    <!-- cspell:enable-->
-1. Open your favorite modern browser to https://localhost
+1. Open your favorite modern browser to http://localhost
    * If this doesn't work make an exception in your local firewall for port 443, or which ever port you specify.

+* If the `npm` command in not available in Windows close the current shell and open a new shell as administrator.
+Run the following commands:
+   - `SET PATH=%AppData%\npm;%PATH%` in *cmd* or ``SET PATH=%AppData%\npm`;%PATH%`` in *Powershell*.
+* If Windows Powershell returns an error saying: *"execution of scripts is disabled on this system"* then run this command:
+   - `Set-ExecutionPolicy RemoteSigned`
+   - Choose option **Y**

 ### Execute automated demo (opens your default browser)
 1. `node js/application test_browser demo`

-### Remove the generated certificates
-1. `node js/application certificate remove`
-1. Follow the on screen instruction to remove the certificates from your operating system's trust store.

 ### Later builds
 1. `npm restart` is a convenience command that contains the build and starts services so this is all you need even if you make code changes.
-1. If a browser isn't already open to the application then open it to https://localhost
+1. If a browser isn't already open to the application then open it to http://localhost

 ## A quick user introduction
 1. The first time you open the application it will ask you to create a user name and device name.